WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

 | stats avg(request_time) by bin(10m) as averageSearchTime
 ```

-In this example, `request` and `request_time` come directly the the structured
+In this example, `request` and `request_time` come directly from the structured
 JSON logs that our API Nginx container outputs.
 You can find the list of
 available fields in the
 [Nginx configuration](https://github.com//WordPress/openverse/blob/HEAD/api/nginx.conf.template#L10-L24).

-If you have access to Openverse's incident investigation reports, you will also
-find additional real-world queries there to use as examples for building your
+You will also find additional real-world queries in Openverse's incident
+investigation reports to use as examples for building your own queries.
-own queries.

 ## Things to keep in mind